pyhys/minimalmodbus/trunk/README.txt

 Introduction
 ------------
 MinimalModbus is an easy-to-use Python module for talking to instruments (slaves) from a computer (master) using the Modbus protocol.
 Example code includes drivers for Eurotherm process controllers.
 The only dependence is the pySerial module.
-This software supports the 'Modbus RTU' serial communication version of the protocol.
+This software supports the 'Modbus RTU' serial communication version of the protocol, and is intended for use on Linux and Windows platforms.

 General on Modbus protocol
 --------------------------